ricopicone/illustrator-noter/README.md

 Notice that there's more than one page in this set of notes.
 Well, Illustrator doesn't actually have the concept of "page," but "artboards" are essentially the same thing.
 These artboards are letter size.
 When you reach the bottom of a page and would like a new page, you can create one by opening the **Artboards** palette and clicking **New Artboard** at the bottom.
 You should see something like the following.

 ![artboards](.readme/artboards.png)

+Unfortunately, you have to manually move this to the bottom.
+To move an artboard, use the keyboard shortcut `Shift-O`.
+Drag it to the bottom such that the top corners of the new page are coincident with the bottom corners of the previous page.
+Note that the rules were already there (up to ten pages).

+Usually my `inclass` layer ends up looking just like the `hidden` layer, after a lecture (as is shown in this file).
+Before the next lecture, I usually delete everything from `inclass`.
+To select everything in the layer, click the circle to the right of the layer name.
+Then, press `delete` on your keyboard.